Publishing Inference Data

 REST API

-Use the REST API for language-agnostic integration across any platform.
+Use the for language-agnostic integration across any platform.
 Both production and pre-production inference data use a common interface.

 Publish pre-production data to Fiddler as a single dataset.
 You can add multiple baseline datasets to a model to create customized references for different metrics and alert rules.